 Variations: Use any variety of papers and crayons.
 Using white crayons on white paper offers the biggest surprise element, but matching the same color crayon and paper can also be interesting.
 And/or, just use a mismatched variety and see where it takes you!

 2. Use your crayon(s) to draw: scribbles, pictures, designs, letters, characters, 汉字/漢字, say “Thank You”, etc.

 3. Use your watercolors to paint on top of the crayon.
 The paint will bead and repel from the wax, it won’t blur the wax because waxes are insoluble in water.

 Notes on waxes and solvents:

-- Household products that contain hydrocarbons can be dangerous!
-Hydrocarbon related substances found in, for example – baby oil – can pose a serious or even deadly risk to children if ingested into the lungs.
+Household products that contain hydrocarbons can be dangerous.
+Hydrocarbon related substances have been found in, for example – some baby oils – and have posed a serious or even deadly risk to children, if ingested into the lungs.
 If hydrocarbons coat the lungs there can be a seriously damaging result.